meliorence/react-native-snap-carousel/README.md

 :warning: **Therefore you should always check if the issue you experience also happens in a production environment.
 This is, sadly, the only way to test the real performance and behavior of the carousel.**

-> For more information, you can read the following notes: ["Android performance"](#android-performance) and ["Unreliable callbacks"](#unreliable-callbacks).
+> For more information, you can read the following notes: ["Android performance"](https://github.com/archriss/react-native-snap-carousel/blob/master/doc/KNOWN_ISSUES.md#android-performance) and ["Unreliable callbacks"](https://github.com/archriss/react-native-snap-carousel/blob/master/doc/KNOWN_ISSUES.md#unreliable-callbacks).

-## Props, methods and getters

-You can find the dedicated documentation [here](https://github.com/archriss/react-native-snap-carousel/blob/master/doc/PROPS_METHODS_AND_GETTERS.md).

 ## Layouts and custom interpolations